1. Home

 7/10

-This Korean brand might not be known to the average buyer, but SsangYong has made a name for itself in recent years with decent models - like the Tivoli.
+This Korean brand formerly known as Ssangyong might not be too high up on your radar when choosing a new car, but the Tivoli is well worth a look.
 Few cars offer such a compelling blend of price, space and equipment, making this one of the best value cars you can buy.

-Depending on the spec that you opt for, you’ll find that SsangYong has been generous with what you get too.
+Depending on the spec that you opt for, you’ll find that KGM has been generous with what you get too.
 So what’s the catch?
-Well, there’s no disguising the awkward-looking rear of the car that will split opinion.
-Yet, if practicality and price are your priorities, the SsangYong Tivoli is worth a look.
+Well, there’s no disguising the awkward-looking rear of the car that will split opinion, even if a facelift improved it.
+Yet, if practicality and price are your priorities, the Tivoli should be considered.

 Year launched: 2020